fidojs/documentcss-app-resume-website-example/README.md

 interface that allows multiple glob patterns and command combinations running simultaneously.
-This would be useful in the case of this repo because we could split the Jade and SASS tasks up, so that only Jade runs when `.html` changes, and only SASS runs when `.scss` changes.
+This would be useful in the case of this repo because we could split the Jade and SASS tasks up, so that only Jade runs when `.html` changes, and only SASS runs when `.sass` changes.